Florida governor race heats up with Trump endorsement, FBI probe: A look at the candidates

 With Florida Gov. Rick Scott leaving office due to term limits, a crowded field of Republicans and Democrats have jumped into the race to replace him.

-President Trump has already endorsed Republican Rep. Rick DeSantis ahead of the GOP primary on August 28.
+President Trump endorsed Republican Rep. Rick DeSantis ahead of the August 28 GOP primary.
 Democrats, too, will hold a primary election for the party’s candidates on that date.

 Trump narrowly defeated Democrat Hillary Clinton in the 2016 presidential race by less than 2 percentage points, according to Fox News’ election results.